 Philosophy Renewed Hope In A Jar Moisturizer ($39): The lightweight award-winning bestseller is light enough to use day or night depending on your skin type.
 It only moisturizes the skin, but the triple blend of alpha-hydroxy acids gently exfoliates.

 Tatcha The Silk Cream ($120): If you're looking for a clean beauty splurge, then Tatcha offers up a weightless gel-cream anti-aging formula with green tea, rice, and algae.
-Plus, Akoya pearl extract that helps produce natural collagen to help reveal firm, hydrated skin.
+Plus, Akoya pearl extract helps produce natural collagen to help reveal firm, hydrated skin.

 After using the Olay Regenerist Micro-Sculpting Cream for a month, I understand why so many people love it.
 I loved how soft and hydrated my skin felt each morning, but the fragrance, parabens, and preservatives are difficult for me to put aside—although, as I said, Olay also offers a fragrance-free version, which is a step in the right direction.
 Overall, this is a relatively budget-friendly moisturizer for those who want to keep their skin looking and feeling its best.